Hack4Kids/Event-20_10_2018/README.md

 <p>Type: Support for a presentation.</p>

 ## <a href="Fortnite-LHoFT-ToU.key">Fortnite-LHoFT-ToU.key</a>
-<p>Goal: Initiate kids to the unsecurity of backdoors in IT.
+<p>Goal: Initiate kids to 3D printing & the unsecurity of backdoors in IT.
 Introduce Fortnite Terms of Use.
 End on a discussion about PEGI and privacy policy issues.
 Warning - keynote document, need to be downloaded to be displayed.</p>

 <p>Type: Support for a presentation.</p>